 The advantage of an ETF is diversification or the process of spreading out your risk amongst many asset classes and stocks.
 ETFs also have much fewer volatilities for that very reason, which only adds to their appeal for beginner investors.

-While it may be tempting to purchase all four of those wonderful companies at the same time, as a beginner, we recommend buying ETFs, such as this FANG ETF instead.
+While it may be tempting to purchase all four of those wonderful companies at the same time, as a beginner, we recommend buying ETFs.

 6) Don’t Panic